1 Who we process personal data from

 - Year of study and place of study

-This personal data which is collected when you create a user account will mainly be used to deliver the Ponder service to you and to manage your user relations with us.
-For instance, when you use Ponder to work with texts, we will connect your user data to the text so that you can easily manage and recall your work at a later date.
+This personal data which is collected when you create a user account will be used to deliver the Ponder service to you and to manage your user relations with us.
+This involves connecting your user data to the texts you produce in Ponder so that you can easily manage and recall your work.
+In addition, the data will be used to create statistics of the Ponder userbase.

-For any processing that is described in this section, the legal basis for processing is either GDPR Article 6 a) (consent), Article 6 b) (necessary for the performance of Ponder), and Article 6 f) (legitimate interest).
+For any processing that is described in this section, the legal basis for processing is either GDPR Article 6 a) (consent), Article 6 b) (agreement), or Article 6 f) (legitimate interest).

-The purpose of processing personal data in relation to your user account, is for us to use personal data to create data on the Ponder program based on demographics and place of study.
+The purpose of processing personal data in relation to your user account, is for us to use personal data to create data on the Ponder program based on demographics and place of study, and to offer a better user experience.

 2.2 Interactive data processing related to the use of “Ponder”

 In relation to your use of the Ponder program, certain information of your interaction with the program, such as comments, analyzes, classifications and assessments that you perform in the program, will be registered (“Interaction data”).
 This information will be processed in order for us to offer you access to the tools and services of the Ponder program, in addition to making it easier for you to access your own Interaction data.
-The legal basis for processing Interaction data is either GDPR Article 6 a) (consent) or Article 6 b) (necessary for the performance of Ponder).
+The legal basis for processing Interaction data is either GDPR Article 6 a) (consent) or Article 6 b) (agreement).

-We also wish to collect and aggregate information about our users, in particular information about their place of study, age, demographics, and similar data.
-We process such information with the purpose of creating statistics to improve our services.
-The legal basis for this sort of data processing is GDPR Article 6 f) (legitimate interest).
+We will also connect your Ponder user account data to the Interaction data you produce.
+We process this information with the purpose of creating statistics to improve our services.
+The legal basis for this data processing is GDPR Article 6 f) (legitimate interest).

 2.3 Anonymization of interactive data